aborealis/linux-mining-debian/README.md

 ## The Nvidia X-Server configuration

 **Concept**.
 X Server is a daemon that allows rendering graphics.
-Nvidia X Server is a set of additional configurations to X Server which allow Nvidia GPU to render graphics/video.
+Nvidia X Server is a set of additional configurations to X Server to allow Nvidia GPU render graphics/video.

 By default, Nvidia protects its GPUs from accidental overlocking.
 For instance, if you call "nvidia-settings" GUI utility, you will notice no options to change clock offsets.

-Fortunately, you may add a few lines to the X-Server config file to fix that.
+Fortunately, you may add a few lines to the X-Server config file to change that.
 An even better solution is to use "nvidia-xsettings" command, which adds necessary lines to the config file for you.

 Run:
 ```